SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 #### Side Effects

-If the result is a side effect of a good interaction in which we meet our main goals, it can be
+If an interaction is good and successful, but there is something bad **not related to our goals**, then the problem is a side effect.
+Based on the behavior model, it can be
 -	damage to the object
 -	exhaustion of the subject
 -	something bad in the env